2025 FK Bodø/Glimt season

-The 2025 season is the 109th season in the history of FK Bodø/Glimt and their 8th consecutive season in the top flight of Norwegian football.
-In addition to the Eliteserien and the Norwegian Football Cup, Bodø/Glimt will participate in the 2025–26 UEFA Champions League.
+The 2025 season was the 109th season in the history of FK Bodø/Glimt and their 8th consecutive season in the top flight of Norwegian football.
+In addition to the Eliteserien and the Norwegian Football Cup, Bodø/Glimt participated in the 2025–26 UEFA Champions League.

 On 17 April 2025, Bodø/Glimt defeated Italian club Lazio in a penalty shootout in the second leg of their UEFA Europa League quarter-final, becoming the first Norwegian club to reach the semi-finals of a European competition.

 Current squad

 For season transfers, see transfers winter 2024–25 and transfers summer 2024.